 Reserve your free tickets to this event via the Lensic Performing Arts Center's box office.
 Please abide by the Lensic's COVID safety policies.

-This lecture will be streamed live via SFI's YouTube channel, and recorded for future viewing.
+This lecture will be streamed live via SFI's YouTube channel, but please note that we will not be recording this lecture, at the speaker's request.

 The 2023 Santa Fe Institute Community Lecture Series is free to attend thanks to generous sponsorship by the McKinnon Family Foundation, with additional support from the Santa Fe Reporter, and the Lensic Performing Arts Center.